Harnessing Unrecognizable Faces for Improving Face Recognition: Experiments

 We examine the effectiveness of ERS in face recognition on multiple benchmarks.
 We consider two face image quality assessment methods as the baselines: FaceQnet~\cite{hernandez2019faceqnet} and SER-FIQ~\cite{terhorst2020ser}.
 In set-based face recognition, we compare the ERS based aggregation function with other set-based recognition methods: NAN~\cite{yang2017neural}, Multicolumn\cite{xie2018multicolumn}, DCN~\cite{xie2018comparator}, PFE~\cite{shi2019probabilistic} and DUL~\cite{chang2020data}.

-\textbf{Implementation details}.
-We use the deep learning framework MXNet~\cite{chen2015mxnet} in our model training and evaluation.
-We train a face embedding model using CosFace~\cite{wang2018cosface} loss, ResNet-101~\cite{he2016deep} backbone and DeepGlint-Face dataset (including MS1M-DeepGlint and Asian-DeepGlint)~\cite{deepglint}.
-In Sec.~\ref{RS}, we use the HAC clustering algorithm~\cite{day1984efficient} to cluster embeddings extracted from faces in the WIDERFace\cite{yang2016wider} dataset to obtain the UI cluster and its average embedding for ERS \footnote{WIDER Face is a dataset for face detection, collected by daily event queries on the internet, and therefore highly unlikely to overlap with face recognition benchmarks, which are usually collected by celebrity queries.}.
-We select the threshold $\gamma=0.60$ for ERS via cross-validation on the TinyFace~\cite{wang2014low} benchmark.
+\textbf{Implementation details} We use the deep learning framework MXNet~\cite{chen2015mxnet} in our model training and evaluation.
+We train a face embedding model using CosFace~\cite{wang2018cosface} loss, ResNet-101 (R101)~\cite{he2016deep} backbone and DeepGlint-Face dataset (including MS1M-DeepGlint and Asian-DeepGlint)~\cite{deepglint}.
+HAC algorithm~\cite{day1984efficient} is used to cluster extracted embeddings and generate UI clusters.
+We select threshold $\gamma=0.60$ for ERS via cross-validation on the TinyFace~\cite{wang2014low} benchmark.